 JJ’s HFMD is at day 04 (counting from the day that his fever started) and crankiness and pain is at its peak.
 He’s been rejecting milk, and only eating oats, drinking honey, diluted juice, and the fruit juice popsicles I made for him.

 - As the day went by, the fever subsided.
 By evening, red spots have started to appear on my finger tips.
 Suspicions confirmed.
 Oh no…

 Little boy is taking some small meals now, consisting mainly of porridge or soupy stuff.
 He can’t take his usual fruits because they tend to sting the ulcers.

 - Throat is “pain pain” today.
 I see the doctor and am given 10 days MC, and medication for relief of inflammation, swelling and pain (all for the throat).

 - Am told I am now a statistic because it’s rare for adults to catch HFMD.
 Mainly because we tend to be exposed to the virus before and also because it’s mostly spread child-to-child (as adults know how to keep their “healthy” distance).
 Obviously I failed somewhere along the way.

 - Some itchy spots on arms and legs (could be hives?).

 - Also experience tingly sensation on the blisters on my hands, making simple chores like hanging clothes out to dry a sometimes painful task when the wrong “button” is pressed.

 - I go to bed with painful soles, like someone just rubbed chilli padi on them.
 I say a prayer and feel like crying.

-Javier has started to take some strawberries, which is a good sign of the healing progress because the acidity of strawberries would have caused the ulcers to flare.
+JJ has started to take some strawberries, which is a good sign of the healing progress because the acidity of strawberries would have caused the ulcers to flare.